LIEF’s Dyld shared cache support enables the inspection and extraction of libraries from the Apple Dyld shared cache.

 }

-When you should turn caching on?
+When should you turn caching on?

 You can skip LIEF’s caching if: